ZenIDTeam/ZenID-ios/README.md

 ### 2. Configure `DocumentVerifier`
 Recoglib comes with `DocumentVerifier` that makes it really easy to use recoglib in your project.
-First you initialize `DocumentVerifier` with expected role, country and page.
+First you initialize `DocumentVerifier` with expected role, country, page and language.

 Note that properties `role`, `country`,  `page` and `language` are public and can be changed whenever you like.
 ```